 Theorem 17.1.1 (Golden Base Unit Mapping): The unit scaling factors have natural Zeckendorf representations that reflect electromagnetic structure:

-where the Fibonacci decomposition of determines the unit scaling relationship.
+where the Fibonacci decomposition of cSI=299,792,458 determines the unit scaling relationship.

 Corollary 17.1.1 (Electromagnetic Fibonacci Signature): The 10-term Zeckendorf decomposition of the speed of light directly maps to the 10-dimensional electromagnetic field tensor structure in φ-trace space: